Skip to content

 Last updated:

-Fire kills.
-In 2022, structural fires caused roughly 2,900 civilian deaths in the United States alone, and the UK Fire and Rescue Service attended approximately 550,000 incidents that year.
-Globally, the World Health Organization estimates that fire-related injuries account for around 180,000 deaths annually, with a disproportionate burden in South and Southeast Asia.
-Behind every fatal fire sits a question that a court will eventually ask: was it accidental, natural, or set deliberately?
-Behind every explosion sits a parallel question: who made the device, and how?
-Forensic fire, arson, and explosives investigation is the scientific discipline that answers both.
+In 2022, structural fires caused roughly 2,900 civilian deaths in the United States alone; the UK Fire and Rescue Service attended approximately 628,000 incidents that year; and the World Health Organization estimates fire-related injuries account for around 180,000 deaths annually worldwide.
+Behind each fatal fire is a question that courts, insurers, and safety regulators must answer: was the fire accidental, natural, or deliberately set.
+Forensic fire, arson, and explosives investigation is the scientific discipline that provides that answer.

 The discipline sits at the intersection of chemistry, physics, engineering, and law.
 Investigators examine burn patterns, char depth, smoke trails, and residue chemistry to reconstruct a fire's origin and cause.
 Explosives examiners analyse post-blast debris for energetic residue, fragment morphology, and device construction signatures.
 The output of both workstreams feeds into criminal prosecutions, civil insurance litigation, safety engineering reviews, and national security intelligence assessments.
 A single large-scale explosion at a market or a transit hub in Mumbai, London, or Brussels will simultaneously trigger a criminal investigation, a coroner's inquest or inquiry, an insurer's liability assessment, and a counter-terrorism intelligence review.
 The forensic examiner's evidence crosses all four channels.